 - Monthly premium – the cost you will pay monthly for your insurance.

-- Deductible – most insured individuals will be required to meet their minimum deductible each y ear before their insurance will begin to cover the cost of their dental care.
-On average, annual deductibles range from $25-$50 per covered individual, but varied policy to policy.
+- Deductible – most insured individuals will be required to meet their minimum deductible each year before their insurance will begin to cover the cost of their dental care.
+On average, annual deductibles range from $25-$50 per covered individual.

 - Maximum annual limit – most carriers cap the amount of possible reimbursement in a year.
 This amount is usually $1,000-$1,500 per year.

-As a customer, you need to feel confident you’ll be taken care of after signing your name to a specific plan.
+As a customer, you need to feel confident the plan will take care of you.
 The best way to validate a carrier’s reputation is to research certain service statistics.
-This could include the urgency in which they answer their telephones, how quickly their claims get paid, and their efficiency at solving customer problems.
+This could include how quickly they answer their telephones, how quickly they pay claims, and their efficiency at solving customer problems.

 The U.S. Surgeon General’s office acknowledges a link between periodontal disease and the health care fees for certain medical conditions.
-If you suffer from health conditions that may benefit from having access to additional oral health care, many insurance carriers can add certain benefits to your plan for little to no increase in premium.
+If you have health conditions that call for additional dental care, many carriers can add certain benefits to your plan for little to no increase in premium.
 This could apply to pregnant women and/or individuals who have diabetes, weakened immune systems, cardiac issues, a high risk of oral cancer, and several other systemic syndromes.